Control types for @turbot/aws-dynamodb

 The Discovery control is responsible for finding resources of a specific type.
 It periodically searches for new resources and saves them to the CMDB.
 Once discovered, resources are then responsible for tracking changes to themselves through the CMDB control.

 Note that Discovery and CMDB controls also use the Regions policy associated with the resource.
-If the region is not in AWS > DynamoDB > Table > Regions
+If the region is not in AWS > DynamoDB > Table > Regions policy, the CMDB control will delete the resource from the CMDB.

 AWS > DynamoDB > Table > Encryption at Rest

-Define the Encryption at Rest settings required for AWS > DynamoDB > Table
+Define the Encryption at Rest settings required for AWS > DynamoDB > Table.

-Encryption at Rest refers specifically to the encryption of data when written to an underlying storage system.
-This control determines whether the resource is encrypted at rest, and sets encryption to your desired level.
+Encryption at Rest refers specifically to the encryption of data when written

 The Encryption at Rest